-This is Part 2 in our Trusted Guide: Mastering Personal Finance for Nurses.
+This is Part 2 of our Trusted Guide: Mastering Personal Finance for Nurses.
 In Part 1, we touched on the importance of putting money into retirement accounts because of their tax-saving implications.

-So now that we’ve established that retirement accounts are awesome, let’s talk about everything you need to know..
+Now that we’ve established that retirement accounts are awesome, let’s talk about what you really need to know.

-- The most common types of retirement accounts for nurses
+- The most common types of retirement savings accounts for nurses

 - Common mistakes when deciding where and how to invest